imminh123/book-management/README.md

 ## Demo

-Here a demo video on how the app should work
+Here's a demo video on how the app should work

 [![Watch the video](https://i.postimg.cc/5ykDLxgG/thumbnail.jpg)](https://youtu.be/-iU7erGQwZc)